Automorphism groups of rigid affine surfaces: the identity component: Introduction

 \section{Introduction}

-Let $\K$ be an algebraically closed field of characteristic zero and let $\Ga$ and $\G_m$ be the additive and the multiplicative groups of $\K$, respectively.
-If $Y$ is an affine variety over $\K$, then the automorphism group $\Aut(Y)$ has a canonical structure of an ind-group endowed with its Zariski ind-topology, see e.g. \cite{FK}.
+Let $\K$ be an algebraically closed field of characteristic zero and $\Ga$ (resp. $\Gm$) be the additive (resp. the multiplicative) group of $\K$.
+If $Y$ is an affine variety over $\K$, then the automorphism group $\Aut(Y)$ has a canonical structure of an ind-group equipped with its Zariski ind-topology, see e.g. \cite{FK}.
 In this paper we concentrate on the identity component $\Aut^{\0} (Y)$ of $\Aut(Y)$ with respect to the Zariski topology.
-Notice that, similarly to the case of a projective variety, the group of components $\Aut(Y)/\Aut^{\0} (Y)$ is at most countable, see \cite[Proposition 1.7.1]{FK}.
+Notice that, similarly to the case of a projective variety, the group of components $\Aut(Y)/\Aut^{\0} (Y)$ is countable, see \cite[Proposition 1.7.1]{FK}.
 We address the following conjecture.
-We say that $Y$ is \textit{rigid} if $Y$ admits no effective $\G_{\rm a}$-action or, in other words, $\Aut^{\0} (Y)$ contains no $\G_{\rm a}$-subgroup, that is, no nontrivial unipotent element. \begin{conjecture} If $Y$ is a rigid affine algebraic variety over $\K$, then the group $\Aut^{\0} (Y)$ is an algebraic torus of rank $\le\dim Y$. \end{conjecture} If Conjecture \ref{conj} is true, then the following one is true as well\footnote{We thank Hanspeter Kraft who suggested the second conjecture.}. \begin{conjecture} If an affine variety $Y$ admits no effective $\Ga$- and $\G_m$-actions, then $\Aut(Y)$ is a discrete group. \end{conjecture} Some partial results on these conjectures can be found e.g. in \cite[Theorem 2.1]{AG}, \cite[Proposition 5]{Ii}, \cite{Je, JL}, \cite[Theorems 4.4 and 4.7]{KPZ}, \cite[Theorem 1.3 and Section 7]{Kr}, and \cite{PR1, PR2}.
-Conjecture \ref{conj} holds, for instance, for toric affine varieties, see \cite[Theorem 3]{Boldyrev-Gaifullin}.
+We say that $Y$ is \textit{rigid} if $Y$ admits no effective $\Ga$-action or, in other words, $\Aut^{\0} (Y)$ contains no $\Ga$-subgroup, i.e., no nontrivial unipotent element. \begin{conjecture} Let $Y$ be an affine algebraic variety over $\K$.
+If $Y$ is rigid, then the group $\Aut^{\0} (Y)$ is an algebraic torus of rank $\le\dim Y$. \end{conjecture} If Conjecture \ref{conj} is true, then the following one is true as well \footnote{We thank Hanspeter Kraft who suggested the second conjecture.}. \begin{conjecture} If an affine variety $Y$ admits no effective $\Ga$- and $\Gm$-actions, then $\Aut(Y)$ is a discrete group. \end{conjecture} Some partial results on these conjectures can be found e.g. in \cite[Theorem 2.1]{AG}, \cite[Proposition 5]{Ii}, \cite{Je}, \cite{JL}, \cite[Theorems 4.4 and 4.7]{KPZ}, \cite[Theorem 1.3 and Section 7]{Kr}, and \cite{PR1}, \cite{PR2}.
+Conjecture \ref{conj} holds, for instance, for toric affine varieties and rational affine varieties with a torus action of complexity 1, see \cite[Theorem 3]{Boldyrev-Gaifullin} and \cite[Theorem 6.4]{Borovik-Gaifullin}.
 In the present paper we establish Conjecture \ref{conj} in the case $\dim Y=2$. \begin{theorem} Let $Y$ be a normal affine surface over $\K$.
 Then the following hold. \begin{enumerate} \item[(a)] $\Aut^{\0} (Y)$ is an algebraic group if and only if $Y$ admits no effective $\Ga$-action, if and only if $\Aut^{\0} (Y)$ is an algebraic torus of rank $\le 2$. \item[(b)] Let $(X,D)$ be a minimal completion of $Y$ by a normal crossing divisor.
-Then $\Aut^{\0} (Y)$ is an algebraic group if and only if the dual graph $\Gamma(D)$ is birationally rigid. \end{enumerate} \end{theorem} See Definition \ref{def:bir-rigid} for birationally rigidity of a weighted graph.
-As a corollary, we establish the following effective combinatorial criterion of rigidity, cf. Corollary \ref{cor:bir=inn}. \begin{corollary} In the setup of Theorem \ref{intro-fin-dim} the surface $Y$ is rigid if and only if $\Gamma(D)$ has no non-admissible extremal linear segment. \end{corollary} An \textit{extremal linear segment} of a weighted graph $\Gamma$ is a maximal linear subgraph with no branching point of $\Gamma$ which contains a tip of $\Gamma$.
-It is \textit{admissible} if all its weights are $\le -2$, see Definitions \ref{def:dual} and \ref{def:admissible}.
+Then $\Aut^{\0} (Y)$ is an algebraic group if and only if every extremal linear segment of the weighted dual graph $\Gamma(D)$ is admissible. \end{enumerate} \end{theorem} See Definition \ref{def:dual} for the notion of a weighted dual graph.
+An \textit{extremal linear segment} of a weighted graph $\Gamma$ is a maximal linear subgraph that carries no branch point of $\Gamma$ and contains a tip of $\Gamma$, see Definition \ref{def:segments}.
+It is \textit{admissible} if all its weights are $\le -2$, see Definition \ref{def:admissible}.